junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 this may cause general itching.
 The young worms then travel to the lungs, sometimes causing a dry cough or at worst, pneumonia with coughing of blood.
 The young worms are coughed up, swallowed, and reach the intestines, where they grow to full size.

 Many roundworms in the intestines may cause discomfort, indigestion, and weakness.
 Children with many roundworms often have very large, swollen bellies.
-Rarely, roundworms may cause asthma, or a dangerous obstruction or blockage in the gut (see p.
-94).
+Rarely, roundworms may cause asthma, or a dangerous obstruction or blockage in the gut (see [page 94](#page-94)).
 Especially when the child has a fever, the worms sometimes come out in the stools or crawl out through the mouth or nose.
 Occasionally they crawl into the airway and cause gagging.